 If you would like to schedule a class presentation on life calling as well as career and employment related topics, please contact us

 Are you looking for a Work-Study Student?

 We ask that all work study positions be posted on Hire a Husky.
-We have a number of students who are seeking work study positions and would love the opportunity to interview with your area.
-You can also view student resumes on Hire a Husky.
+We have a number of students who are seeking work study positions and would love the opportunity to interview in your area.
+By posting through Hire a Husky, this provides a central location for students to view job descriptions and provides you with opportunities to view student resumes and/or profiles.
 If you have questions about payment for work study eligible students, please contact Financial Services

 for appropriate forms and information.

 See our calendar of Career and Calling events

 Hire a Husky

 HBU faculty and staff are encouraged to register on "Hire a Husky" and receive e-mails about upcoming Career and Calling events as well as new job postings from our employers.
 Passing this type of information on to their advisees and classes will help to ensure that our students are well informed about available internship and job opportunities.
 After registering for "Hire a Husky", you can also upload student worker positions and make them available to students seeking to be hired.
 Registered members may also browse through resumes posted by HBU students.
 Check out the link in the box on your right to begin your registration.
 Already registered?
 Log on now.

 Each year, we receive requests for guidelines about what should be included in the letters of reference which many members of the faculty and staff are asked to write for students.
 The following information may be helpful as you approach this task.

 Identify the student and the capacity in which you know him or her.
 If the contact was primarily through having the student in class(es), please give the course name(s), not just the number(s).